 - What happens if I miss a dose (Femara)?

 - What should I avoid while taking letrozole (Femara)?

 - What other drugs will affect letrozole (Femara)?

 Letrozole lowers estrogen levels in postmenopausal women, which may slow the growth of certain types of breast tumors that need estrogen to grow in the body.

 Letrozole is used to treat breast cancer in postmenopausal women.
 It is often given to women who have been taking tamoxifen (Nolvadex, Soltamox) for 5 years.

-Letrozole may also be used for purposes other than those listed here.
+Letrozole may also be used for purposes not listed in this medication guide.

 Letrozole 2.5 mg-TEV

 What are the possible side effects of letrozole (Femara)?